OldMetalmind/PublicSpeaking/README.md

 [Building large-scale android apps with a MongoDB backend](https://github.com/OldMetalmind/PublicSpeaking/blob/master/%5BA%5D%20Building%20large-scale%20android%20apps%20with%20a%20MongoDB%20backend.md) @ MongoDB Lisbon Meetup

 # Speaker Bio
 My name is Filipe Barroso, I'm a Software Engineer.
-I love getting out of my zone of comfort, if you don't see me at a tech event, I'm probabily organizing the next tech by Google Developer Group Lisbon, reading about psychology or preparing my next bit of Standup comedy.
+I love getting out of my zone of comfort, if you don't see me at a tech event, I'm probably organizing the next tech by Google Developer Group Lisbon, reading about psychology or preparing my next bit of Standup comedy.

 ### Notes